issue-ops/validator/README.md

 ## Custom Validators

-This action supports custom validation logic in the form of a configuration file and additional JavaScript or TypeScript files in the repository where you are calling this action.
+This action supports custom validation logic in the form of a configuration file and additional **JavaScript** files in the repository where you are calling this action.
 For example, the
 [New Thing Request](https://github.com/issue-ops/validator/issues/new?template=example-request.yml)
 issue form validates that the **Read Team** and **Write Team** inputs are valid GitHub Teams.